-When we are asked what our favorite room in the bed & breakfast is, it is a very tough choice for us as they all have a certain authentic charm to them – but we know that our guests come to Williamsburg for many different reasons and may desire a certain room layout or theme.
+When we are asked what our favorite room in our Williamsburg B&B is, it is a very tough choice for us as they all have a certain authentic charm to them – but we know that our guests come to Williamsburg for many different reasons and may desire a certain room layout or theme.
 That’s why we’ve taken a good look at all nine of our rooms and determined the most appropriate room for various occasions.

 Let us suggest which rooms you might enjoy most if you’re in town to…